laurenku/Colorful_Soundscapes/README.md

 Visit the [live app](https://colorful-soundscapes.glitch.me).

 Press `Esc` to start playing the soundscape.
 Press `Enter` at least 3 times to add another layer of ambiance.
 The up and down arrowkeys adjust volume.
 Press the left arrowkey to add embellished sounds to the soundscape.
-Press the right arrowkey to generate a new soundscape and color.
+Press the right arrowkey to generate a new soundscape and color. <br /> <br /> <br />

 This app is hosted on Glitch.
 [See the project on Glitch.](https://glitch.com/~colorful-soundscapes)